kiransainagendra/fruit-veg-identifier/README.md

 pinned: false
 ---

-# Fruit and Vegetable Classifier 🍎🥦
+# Fruit and Vegetable  Identifier 🍎🥦

 Upload an image to identify whether it's a fruit or a vegetable using a TensorFlow model!